Signs of Mold Under Kitchen Sink Cabinets

 Remove Stored Items Carefully

-Clearing stored items allows for better inspection and prevents mold spores from spreading to other parts of the cabinet.
+Clearing stored items allows for better inspection and reduces the chance of spreading contaminated dust, debris, or residue to other parts of the cabinet.

 Recommended steps include: